varnishcache/varnish-cache/doc/sphinx/installation/install_source.rst

 	pkg install automake pkgconf py36-sphinx py36-docutils pcre libtool

+..
+XXX does cpio need to be installed on FreeBSD?

 And optionally, to be able to run all the testcases::

 	pkg install haproxy nghttp2 vttest